Rafael Parratoro: Decade of 2020 and present day

 In 2024 Parratoro participated in the monumental sculpture "Resquicio cuántico: una obra de arte extraterrestre", exhibited at the Museo Campo in the town of Cañuelas.

 In 2025, Google commissioned him to design and create the Google Maps Platform Awards, a series of sculptures combining elements of kinetic art, resin, and optical geometry, conceived to represent the relationship between technology and contemporary art.
 That same year, he released POP AR, an interactive art book that integrates print and augmented reality.
 The project was funded through the crowdfunding platform Kickstarter, where it received the Project We Love distinction, and was later distributed in more than 20 countries.
 The book features 26 works that include QR codes to activate three-dimensional animations, merging digital elements with the printed format.

+In 2026, Parratoro was a speaker at TEDxBarrioSanNicolasSalon, held at the UAI's Auditorio Cisneros in Buenos Aires, with the talk "1 + 1 = 3: La creatividad necesita límites".
+That same year, he created a large-format artistic intervention for the facade of the second Magic optical store by Alain Afflelou in Spain, located at the Islazul shopping center in Madrid; the work covered more than 18 meters of the store's exterior.

 Style

 Rafael Parra Toro's work is characterized by the development of kinetic and optical art in both physical and digital versions.
 He is a pioneer of artistic creation through the use of augmented reality and creates his works using the moiré technique, which is based on the superimposition of lines of division, in addition to relying on computer and mathematical tools applied to digital art.
 Parratoro is recognized as "one of the leading exponents of optical and kinetic art today".